 Use caution during exercise, especially if patient has any respiratory problems (pneumonitis) or severe fatigue due to anemia of other blood dyscrasias.
 Assess exercise tolerance frequently (blood pressure, heart rate, breathing responses, fatigue levels), and terminate exercise immediately if any untoward responses occur (See Appendix L).

 Causes photosensitivity; use care if administering UV treatments.
 Advise patient to avoid direct sunlight and use sunscreens and protective clothing.

 Instruct patient to guard against infection (frequent hand washing, etc.), and to avoid crowds and contact with persons with contagious diseases.

 Advise patient about the likelihood of GI reactions, including nausea, vomiting, diarrhea, difficulty swallowing, heartburn, loss of appetite, and inflammation in or around the mouth.
-Instruct patient to report severe or unexpected GI reactions or ...
+Instruct patient ...